 “The South Side: A Portrait of Chicago and American Segregation” by local author and journalist Natalie Y. Moore tackles the thorny history and ramifications of institutional racism.
 Despite briefly living in Hyde Park, I knew there was a lot for me to learn.
 So, being the bookhound that I am, and enticed by a pull quote from writer Ta-Nehisi Coates on the cover, I picked up “The South Side” from the Chicago Public Library.

 “Jim Crow in Chicago”

 The most immediate challenge for Moore is explaining how the South Side became synonymous with the African-American community in Chicago.
 One must begin with the story of the Great Migration.
 Between 1916 and 1970, millions of African-Americans left the sharecropping farms and Jim Crow society of the South and headed north.
 The lure of industrial jobs and the flickering promise of greater social and political freedom remade the demographics of Chicago in very short order.

 Tragically, the city of Chicago, along with much of the North, recreated the system of racial inequality and segregation that African-Americans had tried to leave behind in the South.
 For decades, the practice of redlining forced black Chicagoans into the old “Black Belt.”
-This densely-packed neighborhood centered on Bronzeville.
+This densely-packed neighborhood centered on Bronzeville, which our Jazz, Blues, and Beyond Tour visits.
 Everyone from poor emigrants in tenements to the emerging black professional class in stately greystones.
 African-Americans did their best to thrive in the Black Belt.
 But, as the Supreme Court stated in Brown vs Board of Education, separate is inherently unequal.
 Exclusionary neighborhood covenant agreements and the segregationist policies of the Daley political machine kept generations of African-Americans in a state-sanctioned ghetto.

 The Repercussions of Segregation on the South Side